tow3rs/catapult-v3-smartnic-re/README.md

 - Two independent 8x PCIe Gen3 interfaces for FPGA.
   - First interface is routed to the first 8x interface of PCIe bifurcation in SAMTEC connector (OCP board) and to 1-8 lanes of the PCIe edge (PCIe board).
   - Second interface is routed to an external connector J8 (OCP board) and to 9-16 lanes of the PCIe edge (PCIe board).
-- One PCIe 8x Gen3 interface for Mellanox NIC ASIC, routed to the second 8x PCIe bifurcation in the SAMTEC connector (OCP board) and to the Oculink connector (PCIe board).
+- One PCIe 8x Gen3 interface for Mellanox NIC ASIC, routed to the second 8x PCIe bifurcation in the SAMTEC connector (OCP board) and to the OCuLink connector (PCIe board).
 - One QSFP+ port connected to the FPGA through the U17 retimer.
 - Onboard USB JTAG programmer based on `FTDI` `FT232H`.
 - Several oscillators.